o2r-project/o2r-project.github.io/README.md

 ### Exclude pages from menu

-If you do not want a page to appear in the left hand side menu, include the parameter `exclude_from_nav: true` in the page header.
+If you do not want a page to appear in the left hand side menu, include the parameter `exclude_from_nav: true` in the page's frontmatter.